LizardEatsFlies/react-kanban-codesee/README.md

 npm install
 ```

-> Please don’t worry that there are “14 vulnerabilities”, these will not be a problem for you running the app locally on your computer.
+> Please don’t worry about the listed vulnerabilities, these are only because React-Kanban is an older codebase, and will not be a problem for you running the app locally on your computer.

 Build the app:

 ```
 npm run build
 ```

-> Please allow this command to run for a while.
-You’ll know it’s done when you see:
->
-> `[webpack-cli] watching files for updates...`

-Now that the build is complete, we can stop the build:

-    Type the key combination: <ctrl> + c

 The React Kanban app should now be ready to go!